davidsangouard/ticket-system/README.md

 # Ticket System

-A minimalist ticketing system built with PHP, MySQL.
-Designed for efficient ticket management with role-based access control.
+A ticketing system built with PHP, MySQL.

 ## Features